Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 * Changed layout of backend interface
 * Changed error handling.
 Hided all system output and instead added human readable error messages.
+* Added widget to display Top-n search keywords.
+  If entered search keywords has relevant keywords in log, then display top relevant keywords in Top-n bar.
+* Added widget to display Latest-n search keywords
+* Added widget to display extended search form in sidebar It allow sort search resutls by Relevance or Freshness, search by posts, by comments and by pages, exclude posts, comments or pages from search results.
+* Added keywords highlight for content of the_excerpt Wordpress tag

 = 1.0 =
 Frontend